pre-commit/pre-commit-hooks/README.md

 You must provide list of target files as input to it.
 Note that this hook WILL remove blank lines and does NOT respect any comments.

+The following arguments are available:
+- `--ignore-case` - fold lower case to upper case characters.
+- `--unique` - ensure each line is unique.

 #### `forbid-new-submodules`
 Prevent addition of new git submodules.